NiBu-dev/nicos-cheat-sheets/Angular_intro.md

 **TypeScript** -> Compilation -> **JavaScript** -> **Browser**

-# Lecture 10
-## Bootstrap

-To install bootstratp in the project:

-    npm install --save bootstrap@3

-Add the bootstratp to the project in the angular.json file, css array field:

-    "node_modules/bootstrap/dist/css/bootstrap.min.css"

 # Lecture 18
 ## Create an app component using CLI
 Create a component called servers